Balagam (film)

 Balagam is a 2023 Indian Telugu-language family drama film written and directed by actor Venu Yeldandi, in his directorial debut.
 It was produced by Hanshitha Reddy and Harshith Reddy, respectively, under Dil Raju Productions.

 The film features Priyadarshi, Kavya Kalyanram, Sudhakar Reddy, Kota Jayaram, Muralidhar Goud and Rupa Lakshmi in primary roles.
-Balagam was released on 3 March 2023 to critical acclaim with particular praise for Yeldandi’s direction, soundtrack, emotional weight of the story, screenplay and acting performances by the lead cast.
+Balagam was released on 3 March 2023 to critical acclaim with particular praise for Yeldandi's direction, soundtrack, emotional weight of the story, screenplay and acting performances by the lead cast.

 Balagam received various awards and nominations.
 The film is considered to be one of the best slice of life films of the year by various international juries.
 The film fetched the state Telangana Gaddar Film Award for Best Feature Film.

 Plot

 Gajula Komurayya, a typical elderly inhabitant of a village in Telangana, sustains an apparently peaceful life with his elder son Ailayya, the latter's wife Swaroopa and their son Sayilu.
-Unbeknownst to his short-tempered father, Sayilu owes a massive sum of money to a cruel moneylender, whom he reassures that he will pay off the loan once he receives dowry from his fiancee's family.
+Unbeknownst to his short-tempered father, Sayilu owes a massive sum of money to a cruel moneylender, whom he reassures that he will pay off the loan once he receives dowry from his fiancée's family.
 Nevertheless, Komurayya's untimely death prompts Sayilu's forthcoming marriage to be adjourned indefinitely and also, brings about the return of his estranged daughter Lakshmi, whose husband Narayana and Ailayya have been inhospitable to each other from past twenty years.
 As their rivalry persists, Komurayya is traditionally cremated and Narayana is desperate to leave; Komurayya's brother, however, urges him to extend his stay by eleven days.
-Komurayya's sister considers Sayilu's fiancee inappropriate for the family, holding Sayilu's betrothal to her responsible for Komurayya's death.
+Komurayya's sister considers Sayilu's fiancée inappropriate for the family, holding Sayilu's betrothal to her responsible for Komurayya's death.
 This accusation leads to a conflict and ultimately, the wedding is called off.

 Sayilu discerns Narayana to be a wealthy industrialist and realizes that marrying his only heiress Sandhya would bring him a huge fortune; Sandhya being his cross cousin makes his intentions legitimate.
 His efforts to court Sandhya are perpetually rebuffed; on the third day after Komurayya's cremation, a crow is supposed to be feeding on a feast offered by the family to Komurayya's soul and if doesn't, the soul is believed to be dissatisfied.
 As the crow doesn't devour, Narayana humiliates Ailayya for his failure and challenges to content the soul on the fifth day.
 He too remains unsuccessful, prompting Ailayya to mock and provoke him leading to a physical altercation; Narayana angrily storms out of the village with Lakshmi and Sandhya, disappointing Sayilu.
 Parallelly, Narsi is a tailor who had flippantly wished for Komurayya to die; as soon as he discovered that he really died, Narsi began to hold himself responsible for it and develops fever out of guilt.
 At the same time, two other villagers fall sick; the indirect cause of it is Komurayya's death.
 Intending to bring Lakshmi's family back, Sayilu takes advantage of this situation.